Ssimoes48/EmployeeDB-SQL/README.md

 6. List all employees in the Sales department, including their employee number, last name, first name, and department name.

+Query: To show this view, I had to use `INNER JOIN` 3 tables- `Employee` , `Employee_Department` , and `Department`.
+This is how the view is able to display the Employee information as well as the `Department_Name` .
+I also used a `WHERE` statement to only show Employee’s who are in the `Sales` department.

 ![Question 6](Images/question6.PNG)

 Data Output: